Tax Deductions for Landlord Responsibilities

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Besides providing a tenant with habitable premises, part of being a landlord also entails some financial responsibilities.
-Like any other business, running a rental property requires a landlord to pay taxes on the yearly income.
-A landlord can reduce tax responsibilities by taking deductions for the cost of doing business, however.
-The IRS allows a landlord to deduct operating expenses from their reported income.
+Besides providing a tenant with habitable premises, a landlord must also meet financial responsibilities.
+Like any other self-employed business, renting a property requires a landlord to pay taxes on the yearly rental income.
+A landlord can reduce income tax responsibilities by taking deductions for the cost of doing business.
+The IRS allows a landlord to deduct operating expenses from their Schedule E reported income.
 An operating expense qualifies under the tax code if:

 - The expense is ordinary and necessary to the operation of the rental property